XinnyLiuu/StocksWatch/README.md

 })
 ```

 In addition to both code and performance refactoring, we switched databases from `MySQL` to `PostgreSQL` as per instructions.
-Due to the fact that we wrote alot of our database related code inside of its own class to decouple its logic from other methods, the conversion was smooth.
+Due to the fact that we wrote alot of our database related code inside of its own class to decouple its logic from other methods, the migrating from `MySQL` to `PostgreSQL` was smooth and achieved within a short time.

 We only have to switch database drivers and with the help of npm, we replaced the `mysql` module with the `node-postgres` module.

+In addition to performance, we used `prepared statements` to precompile SQL statements to ensure faster execution of quries and to resue the same SQL statments in batches.

 Below is the database class we originally had for MySQL:
 ```javascript